Dave Abbruzzese: Pearl Jam

 On October 18, 2016, Pearl Jam was named among the 2017 class of nominees for induction in the Rock and Roll Hall of Fame.
-In a departure from the protocol of previous years, the Hall named which specific former members would be inducted from each nominated band.
+In a departure from the protocol of previous years which included all members of bands who had contributed to commercially-released recordings, the Hall named which specific former members would be inducted from each nominated band.
 The only former member of Pearl Jam to be included was Dave Krusen.
-Reacting to the snub, Abbruzzese stated "The members of Pearl Jam have got to know what's the right thing to do.
+Reacting to the snub, Abbruzzese said, "The members of Pearl Jam have got to know what's the right thing to do.
 They can't justify ignoring my contributions.
 Like me or not.
 If there is still a part of that band that remembers how hard we worked, how much blood and how much sweat ...
 They will do the right thing."
-He further stated "It’s just a fine opportunity to see what Pearl Jam has to say in response.
-Let’s see if they do the right thing.
-It’ll be interesting to see the spin that is put on it.
-That band and its management have never been ones to shy away when an injustice is done.
+He added, "That band and its management have never been ones to shy away when an injustice is done.
 Let’s see if they still have the courage to fight the good fight!"

+Pearl Jam later responded with an open letter on Facebook inviting all their former drummers to the induction.

 Other musical projects

 On September 30, 1997, Abbruzzese's newly formed band, the Green Romance Orchestra, released Play Parts I & V. The album saw Abbruzzese bring his own songs to the drawing board, as well as play the role of a producer.
 Play Parts I & V is a release of Free Association Records, which was formed by Abbruzzese in 1996.
 In 1997, Abbruzzese rehearsed with Axl Rose during the making of Guns N' Roses' 2008 album, Chinese Democracy.
 However, none of the material from the sessions ended up on the album.

 Afterward, Abbruzzese worked with HairyApesBMX.
 He mixed, produced, and engineered the band's 2000 album, Out Demons.
 Abbruzzese also lent the band a hand behind his drum kit on its Midwestern tour.
 Abbruzzese drummed on the IMF tour with Jara Harris, Stevie Salas, and Bernard Fowler in early 2016.
 Abbruzzese has also collaborated with Shawn Smith of Brad and Satchel.
-They released their song "Like the Child of The Water I Am" for online download on December 26, 2015 and stated that their collaboration is ongoing and more music would be released in 2016.
+They released their song "Like the Child of The Water I Am" for online download on December 26, 2015, and stated that their collaboration is ongoing and more music would be released in 2016.

 Dave Abbruzzese is also part of the Indian multi-city grunge outfit Pseutopia, featuring Laji George on Vocals, Shyam Narayan on Bass, and Mithun Raju (from Thaikkudam Bridge) on Guitars.
-His first track with Pseutopia was a tribute to Chris Cornell's track "Seasons" that was released on Youtube on December 18th, 2018.
+His first track with Pseutopia was a tribute to Chris Cornell's track "Seasons" that was released on YouTube on December 18, 2018.
 Since then Pseutopia has released their second track "Brother" on May 12, 2022.